atlascosan/youtube-channel-analysis/README.md

 **YouTube Analytics:**

 - **Platform Data:** Utilized YouTube Studio's analytics to collect data on views, likes, comments, watch time, audience retention, and demographic information.
-- **Data Export:** Used the export function to download data for each video in CSV format for detailed analysis.
+- **Data Export:** Scraped the channel information, and video information for my youtube channel.
+Used Google Cloud API and Youtube Data API for the process.

 ![image](https://github.com/user-attachments/assets/b4cb8f36-b985-4b25-a931-8d86247d0b06)

 **FL Studio:**

 - **Time Tracking:** Logged the number of time spent composing each track.
+Exported in an excel file.
+The numbers in the .xlsx file represent how many minutes I spent on one track.

 ![image](https://github.com/user-attachments/assets/ccdd8f07-0c8e-4889-9caa-71f07c24bb90)